HB426 Alabama 2022 Session

 - Washington Co., alcoholic beverage, dry county, authorized to change to wet county, county authorized to levy add'l taxes, const. amend.

-The amendment would also authorize the county to levy additional taxes on the sale of alcoholic beverages with the proceeds to be deposited in the county general fund.
+- Authorizes the Washington County Commission to levy additional taxes on the sale of alcoholic beverages, including license taxes, with proceeds deposited into the county general fund.

 - Subjects